dalesgit/zettelkasten/Poetry/poetry-10-26.md

 The right question?\
 What would such a thing look like?\
 Sound like?\
-Who are you?
-Really?
+"Who are you?
+Really?"

-A look that says, "I love you -- no questions asked."\
+A look that says, "I love you\
+-- no questions asked."\
 Can a look soften a heart?\
+A look that says, "Really?"\
-A look that says, "Really?"
+A look that says, "I'm leaving then?"\
+Can a look make the difference?

+Is love the answer?
+The question?